-Pathway plan: This is a plan you and the Pathway Service put together to help you prepare for adult life and moving into living on your own.
+Pathway plan: This is a plan you and the Leaving Care Team put together to help you prepare for adult life and moving into living on your own.

 Permanence plan: This is a long term plan to help find somewhere where you feel like you belong, and that you are happy and safe.